smithlabcode/walt/README.md

     bsmapper -i hg19.dbindex -r read_1.fq -L 30 -m 6 -o reads_1_mapping.out

 The option -N sets the number of reads to mapping in each loop.
 If N is larger, the program takes large memory, especially for paired-end read mapping.
+If N is 1000000, both singled-end and paired-end mapping take about 15 Gb memory.
+If N is 5000000, singled-end mapping takes about 16 Gb memory, and paired-end mapping takes about 32 Gb memory.

     bsmapper -i hg19.dbindex -r read_1.fq -N 1000000 -o reads_1_mapping.out